agnesbn/LANG_assignment2/README.md

 2. Using the corpus of Fake vs Real news, write some code which does the following

-   - Split the data into two datasets - one of Fake news and one of Real news
+   - Split the data into __two datasets__ - one of Fake news and one of Real news
-   - For every headline
+   - For every headline:
-     - Get the sentiment scores
+     - Get the sentiment scores,
-     - Find all mentions of geopolitical entites
+     - Find all mentions of geopolitical entites,
-     - Save a CSV which shows the text ID, the sentiment scores, and column showing all GPEs in that text
+     - Save a CSV which shows the text ID, the sentiment scores, and column showing all GPEs in that text.
-   - Find the 20 most common geopolitical entities mentioned across each dataset - plot the results as a bar charts
+   - Find the __20 most common geopolitical entities__ mentioned across each dataset - plot the results as a __bar charts__.

 ### Bonus task
 - For the novels, you can try to do the first sentence, too - but this is tricky!